climateaction-tech/grid-aware-software/when-does-carbon-aware-make-sense.md

 The core concept that shifting compute jobs to respond to the electricity available is sound.

-**The criticism, however, is that current approaches never mention that "terms and conditions apply".**
+**The criticism is that current approaches never apply any warning labels.**

 There is no real acknowledgement of the nuances of how balancing electricity supply and demand works in practice.
 We fail to mention that the current patterns are only helpful in certain circumstances, futile in most, and seriously harmful in others.
 It seems the uncomfortable outcome is all this effort hampes tech’s sustainability efforts as we try to help them.